-Applicants wishing to apply for housing will be asked to undertake a Housing Options interview during which the application form will be completed with a member of staff.
-Interviews will generally be carried out by telephone, however, office appointments can be arranged or forms issued directly to the applicant where a telephone appointment cannot be facilitated.
+Applicants wishing to apply for housing will be asked to complete an application form.
+Application forms can be completed with a member of staff, via telephone or online.
+Application forms can also be sent directly to an application via post.
 Applicants will be asked to sign a mandate allowing the Association to approach any necessary persons / agencies to validate the information provided on the application form.